annasalg/NLP-UPF/README.md

 ### Requirements

 The code is written using Python in Colab's version published on 2024-01-29.
+Thus, the authors recommend also using Colab for easier and better performance.

 Packages required:
 * spacy